 This book took me a good ten years to complete, partly because I didn’t have the expertise to do it alone.
 (I am indebted to the two other people listed on the cover, my friends David Depew and Cinzia Blum, for making it possible to finally manage it.)

-I wrote one scholarly monograph based on my PhD dissertation, along with a number of essays published in professional journals in the field of Slavic studies.
-More recently, and again after a long gestation period, this time more like a dozen years, I wrote The Woman in the Window.
-I have also translated books by Igor Stiks (with Tomislav Kuzmanovic), Predrag Matvejevic (this one and this other one), Sabit Madaliev, and Susanna Tamaro (again with Cinzia Blum).
+I wrote one scholarly monograph based on my PhD dissertation, along with a number of essays published in professional journals in the field of Slavic studies (I would not read this book unless you are a real 19th-century Russian literature nerd).
+More recently, and again after a long gestation period, this time more like a decade, I wrote The Woman in the Window.
+I have also translated books by Igor Štiks (with Tomislav Kuzmanović), Predrag Matvejević (this one and this other one), Sabit Madaliev, and Susanna Tamaro (again with Cinzia Blum).

 Esther Allen, Sean Cotter, and I edited a book devoted to the life and work of Michael Henry Heim (Open Letter Books), which came out in the fall of 2014.
-It’s called The Man Between: Michael Henry Heim and a Life in Translation, and here’s the listing at amazon.com.
+It’s called The Man Between: Michael Henry Heim and a Life in Translation, and here’s the listing at the publisher’s website.